invitecomm/third-party-submodule/README.md

-Just testing Code Igniter third-party with git submodule.
+Just testing Code Igniter third-party as a git submodule.